MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/printoperator.md

 ## Returns

-A table with one or more columns and a single-row.
-Each row returns the corresponding value of the evaluated *ScalarExpression*.
+A table with one or more columns and a single row.
+Each column returns the corresponding value of the evaluated *ScalarExpression*.

 ## Examples